EdzyEdzy

 3

-Prove that √2 is irrational using the Fundamental Theorem of Arithmetic.
+Prove that √2 is an irrational number using the method of contradiction.

-To prove that √2 is irrational, we assume the opposite, that √2 is rational, meaning it can be expressed as a fraction a/b where a and b are coprime integers.
-Squaring both sides gives 2 = a²/b², or 2b² = a².
-This implies that a² is even, and by the Fundamental Theorem of Arithmetic, a must also be even (since the square of an odd number is odd).
-Let a = 2k for some integer k.
-Substituting back, we get 2b² = (2k)² = 4k², simplifying to b² = 2k².
-This means b² is even, and so b must also be even.
-But if both a and b are even, they have a common factor of 2, contradicting our assumption that they are coprime.
-This contradiction arises from assuming √2 is rational, so √2 must be irrational.
-This proof highlights the power of the Fundamental Theorem of Arithmetic in establishing the nature of numbers.
+Assume √2 is rational, meaning it can be expressed as a/b, where a and b are coprime integers.
+Squaring both sides yields 2 = a²/b², leading to a² = 2b².
+This shows that a² is even, implying a must also be even.
+Thus, we write a = 2k for some integer k, giving 2k² = b².
+This indicates b² is even, consequently b is even.
+Since both a and b have 2 as a common factor, this contradicts our assumption that they are coprime.
+Hence, √2 is irrational.

 4